Federal Student Loans

 - You must meet all of the eligibility requirements for federal financial aid (Citizenship, Selective service, etc.)

-- You must be enrolled at MSA, MSOM, CEAN or DAOM program at least half-time at every quarter to receive a Direct Unsubsidized Loan.
+- You must be enrolled in a degree-seeking program, MSOM, MSA, PDOM, PDAc., CEAN, or DAOM program at least half-time at every quarter to receive a Direct Unsubsidized Loan.
 If you plan to graduate, withdraw or drop below half-time enrollment, you will lose your eligibility, the six-month grace period begins, and, if any, scheduled disbursement will be canceled.
 If you drop below half-time enrollment and then resume enrollment on at least a half-time basis before the end of the six-month grace period, your loan will return to “in-school” status and you will regain a full six-month grace period when you leave school or drop below half-time enrollment again.

 - A student who wants to withdraw from VUIM or from all courses he/she enrolled during a quarter is required to notify the financial aid office in advance and may be required to repay all or a portion of the funds awarded/disbursed for the quarter toVUIM and/or to ED.

-- The Financial Aid Office reserves the right to review, revise, or cancel an award at any time due to change in a financial aid student’ s academic standing, academic program, or other financial aid awards in accordance with applicable regulation and/or institutional policies.
+- The Financial Aid Office reserves the right to review, revise, or cancel an award at any time due to a change in a financial aid student’s academic standing, academic program, or other financial aid awards in accordance with applicable regulation and/or institutional policies.

 IV.
 Disbursement of financial aid & late fees